10 science backed reasons why chocolate is good for you

 A study by Lombardi Comprehensive Cancer Center at Georgetown University found that cancer cells treated with this compound stopped the proteins needed for cancer to grow from working properly and also the cells were stopped from dividing.

-Chocolate is good for your brain
+Why scientists say chocolate is good for your brain

 Scientists at Harvard Medical School have suggested that drinking two cups of hot chocolate a day could help keep the brain healthy and reduce memory decline in older people.